o3de/o3de.org/content/docs/welcome-guide/setup/troubleshooting.md

 **Issue:** Running a tool from the command line in the O3DE engine directory (such as `get_python.bat`) reports that CMake was not found on the PATH and LY_CMAKE_PATH is not defined.

 **Remedy:** Install CMake, if it isn't installed.
 If it is already installed, the path to the CMake binaries might not be defined in your operating system.
-In both cases, refer to the software prerequisites section of the [O3DE System Requirements](/docs/welcome-guide/setup/requirements/#software-prerequisites) for instructions on how to install and configure CMake.
+Refer to the [Software prerequisites](../requirements/#software-prerequisites) and [CMake configuration](../requirements/#cmake-configuration) sections of the O3DE System Requirements topic for instructions on how to install and configure CMake, respectively.

 After installing CMake or defining its path on your computer, open a new command line window before attempting to run the tool again.